tc39/proposal-module-expressions/README.md

 ### What about TypeScript?

-We've heard concerns from the TypeScript team that it could be difficult to type access to the global object within a module blocks.
+We've heard concerns from the TypeScript team that it could be difficult to type access to the global object within a module expression.
 Unfortunately, this is part of a bigger pattern with TypeScript:

 It is notoriously difficult to define what kind of scope a TypeScript file should be executed in (Main thread vs worker vs service worker), which is often solved by having multiple `tsconfig.json` files and composited projects.
 In that scenario, it’s even harder to have code that is shared across these TS projects.

 When communicating with a Worker, you already need to force a type on the `event.data` to bring typing to the communication channel.

-All in all, it's hard to judge how much worse or more complicated Module Blocks makes the typing situation.
+All in all, it's hard to judge how much worse or more complicated module expressions makes the typing situation.

 Nevertheless, we're thinking about this problem and in early discussions with the TypeScript team about possible solutions, such as a TS syntax for annotating the type of the global object for a module block, such as `module<GlobalInterface> { }`

-### Should we really allow creation of workers using module blocks?
+### Should we really allow creation of workers using module expressions?

 In my opinion: Yes.
 The requirement that workers are in a separate file is one of the most prominent pieces of feedback about why workers are hard to adopt.
 That’s why so many resort to Blob URLs or Data URLs, bringing along all kinds of difficulties, especially relating to paths and CSP.
 The risk here is that people start spawning a lot workers without regards to their cost, but I think the benefits of lowering the barrier to workers as an important performance primitive outweigh the risks.
 We have an [on-going discussion](https://github.com/tc39/proposal-js-module-blocks/issues/21) about this topic.